bimac/Synkino/README.md

 SynkinoLC started as a fork of [fwachsmuth/Synkino](https://github.com/fwachsmuth/Synkino) with the following changes:

-* While the original Synkino relies on two 8-bit ATmega328P microcontrollers (one for the frontend, one for the backend), SynkinoLC makes use of a single 32-bit ARM processor by means of a Teensy microcontroller board.
+* While the original Synkino utilized two 8-bit ATmega328P microcontrollers (one for the frontend and one for the backend) SynkinoLC incorporates a single, more powerful 32-bit ARM processor through the use of a Teensy microcontroller board.
-* SynkinoLC uses only a few off-the-shelf components to make assembly as straightforward as possible.
-No SMD soldering is required.
+* Assembly of SynkinoLC is made simple with only a few off-the-shelf components and no SMD soldering required.
-* The firmware has been optimized to fit the 62K flash of the affordable but powerful Teensy LC microcontroller board (with a few limitations - see below).
-Teensy 3.2 is also supported and allows for the full feature-set.
+* The firmware has been optimized to fit the 62K flash of the Teensy LC microcontroller board (with some limitations), but Teensy 3.2 is also supported and allows for full functionality.
 * Unlike the original Synkino, SynkinoLC is not designed for battery operation.
 Use any micro-USB phone charger as a power supply unit.
-* When connected to a host via USB you'll have direct access to SynkinoLC's SD card via MTP (Teensy 3.2 only).
+* When connected to a host via USB, SynkinoLC provides direct access to its SD card through MTP (Teensy 3.2 only).
-* SD cards can be formatted directly from SynkinoLC - depending on their size to either FAT16, FAT32, or ExFAT (Teensy 3.2 only).
+*SD cards can be formatted directly from SynkinoLC as either FAT16, FAT32, or ExFAT (Teensy 3.2 only).
-* When storing a track numbered 999 (e.g., ```999-24.ogg```) to the SD card, SynkinoLC will automatically begin playing it after start-up.
+* Storing a track numbered 999 (e.g. "999-24.ogg") to the SD card will cause SynkinoLC to automatically start playing it after startup.

 Most parts of [Friedemann's manual for the original Synkino](https://www.filmkorn.org/synkino-instruction-manual/?lang=en) apply for SynkinoLC as well.

 ## Teensy LC vs Teensy 3.2

-When assembling SynkinoLC, you can chose between using a Teensy LC or Teensy 3.2 microcontroller board.
-As of writing, however, Teensy 3.2 microcontrollers are not available for purchase due to the global chip shortage.
-While Teensy LC has more than enough processing power for SynkinoLC, it comes with a few minor limitations that are linked to its smaller flash of only 62K (vs 256K on Teensy 3.2):
+When building SynkinoLC, you have the option to use either a Teensy LC or Teensy 3.2 microcontroller board.
+However, as of the time of writing, Teensy 3.2 microcontrollers are unavailable for purchase due to the current global chip shortage.
+Although the Teensy LC provides ample processing power for SynkinoLC, it has a few minor limitations related to its smaller flash memory of only 62K (compared to 256K on the Teensy 3.2):

 * The binary patch file for the VS1053b audio decoder (```patches.053```) cannot be included with the firmware and needs to be supplied by means of the microSD-card.
 * You can store settings for "only" 7 projectors (vs 15 on Teensy 3.2).